1. Metadata

 The other parts of ABIS are:

-• These are listed in the Vocabularies Section but are published and maintained elsewhere
+These are described in the Vocabularies Section but are published and maintained elsewhere

-• RDF expressions of this Standard, JSON-LD context files and RDF forms of the mappings are given in the sections that describe the human-readable forms of those objects
+RDF expressions of this Standard, JSON-LD context files, examples and RDF forms of mappings etc. are given in the sections that describe the human-readable forms of those objects

 3.2.
 Namespaces